Table of Contents

 However, I argue that this is rather a form of ‘class hybridism’ in the dance, as I agree with Desmond (1993) that the:

 Concepts of hybridity or syncretism more adequately describe the complex interactions among ideology, cultural forms, and power differentials that are manifest in such transfers.Desmond (1993, p.41)

-The reason being that the borrowing was reciprocal as it could be argued that the local Egyptian dances were the substrate, the main ingredient, of raqs sharqi, while the western elements and the changes made to adapt to the afrangi taste were the elements which were borrowed and added on top.
+The reason being that the borrowing was reciprocal as it could be argued that the local Egyptian dances were the substrate, the main ingredient, of Raqs sharqi, while the western elements and the changes made to adapt to the afrangi taste were the elements that were borrowed and added on top.

 Raqs Sharqi Authenticity

 Indeed, the first elements in Raqs sharqi authenticity discourse can be identified in the local dances, the original social occasions in which local dances were performed, and in the underlying ‘Baladi feeling’.